platformio/platformio-docs/en/latest/_sources/core/userguide/pkg/cmd_unpublish.rst.txt

 If no version is specified, or if all versions are removed then the root package entry is removed from the registry entirely.

-You can only remove a package version within 72 hours since the published date.
+You can only remove a package version within 72 hours from the published date.

 Options
 -------